1/28/2014 2:09 PM

-Employers with ten (10) or more employees are required to keep injury and illness information which must be posted in the workplace in a timely manner on the OSHA Form 300A.
-The exception would be employers that have an exempted Standard Industrial Classification (SIC) code.
-Employers must review 2012 injury and illness information by the end of January and post the Form 300A in the workplace February 1 through April 30, 2013.
+Employers with 10 or more employees are required to keep injury and illness information, except those employers that have an exempted Standard Industrial Classification (SIC) code.
+Injury and illness recordkeeping must be posted in the workplace on the OSHA Form 300A.
+Employers must review 2013 injury and illness information by the end of January and post the Form 300A in the workplace beginning February 1 through April 30, 2014.

-As noted above, establishments in specific low hazard industries are not required to keep injury and illness records, unless specifically asked in writing by the Labor Cabinet to do so.
-The exempt industries are classified by SIC and posted here.
-If there is uncertainty concerning a company’s official SIC designation, contact Kentucky’s Education and Workforce Development Cabinet, Office of Employment and Training at (502) 564-7456.
+Establishments in specific low hazard industries are not required to keep injury and illness records, unless requested in writing by the Labor Cabinet.
+The exempt industries are classified by SIC and posted here If there is uncertainty concerning a company’s official SIC designation, contact Kentucky’s Education and Workforce Development Cabinet, Office of Employment and Training at (502) 564-7456.
 SIC information may also be found here.

 The Kentucky Safety and Health (OSH) Program, under the statutory authority of Kentucky Revised Statutes (KRS) Chapter 338 and through a state plan approved by the U.S. Department of Labor, Occupational Safety and Health Administration (OSHA), exercises jurisdiction for enforcement, on-site consultation, standards promulgation, and training services related to workplace safety and health.
 Enforcement activities and voluntary compliance services are extended to both the public and private sectors in Kentucky with the exception of employees of the federal government and employers under the authority of federal agencies other than OSHA, such as the Mine Safety and Health Administration or the Federal Railroad Administration.
 OSHA retains jurisdiction in Kentucky for private sector maritime activities as well as for Tennessee Valley Authority employment, military bases, and other properties ceded to the U.S. government.